sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

 ### `blur`

 Blurs specified rectangular or polygonal areas of an image using OpenCV.
 This tool allows blurring multiple areas of an image with customizable blur strength.
 Each area can be a rectangle defined by a bounding box with coordinates `[x1, y1, x2, y2]` or a polygon defined by a list of points (in the same format as returned by `detect` or `find`).
 The `blur_strength` parameter controls the intensity of the blur effect.
 Higher values result in stronger blur.
 It must be an odd number (default is 15).
+If `invert_areas` is True, the tool will blur everything EXCEPT the specified areas.

 - **Required arguments:**
   - `input_path` (string): Full path to the input image